-Plan Moving Forward & Pending Assays
+Plan Moving Forward

-With a significant parcel of the assays still pending - 28 drill holes in total (14 from McTavish, 9 from Champion and 5 remaining from Leipold), we are using this information derived from the RC drilling to plan further work at both Leipold, McTavish and Champion as these prospects move into the resource definition phase.
-With the results of the drone magnetic survey demonstrating a further 21 greenfield targets4, it is intended to expand the drilling programme to continue to evaluate Champion, Fortuna, Altona and to return to the Cosmopolitan Gold Mine area where 360,000 ounces was produced historically at a head grade of 15 g/t over the life of that mine between 1896 to 1922.
+With the bulk of the assays received, we are using this information derived from the RC drilling to plan further work at both Leipold, McTavish and Champion as these prospects move into the resource definition phase.
+With the results of the drone magnetic survey demonstrating a further 21 greenfield targets, it is intended to expand the drilling programme to continue to evaluate Leipold, McTavish, Champion, Fortuna, Altona and to return to the Cosmopolitan Gold Mine area where 360,000 ounces was produced historically at a head grade of 15 g/t over the life of that mine between 1896 to 1922, whilst also performing "regional" geophysical target evaluation drilling concurrently.

-4Please refer to ASX Announcement "Drone Survey Demonstrates 21 Targets with Incredible Prospectivity for the Kookynie Gold Project" dated 2 September 2020.
+Please refer to ASX Announcement "Drone Survey Demonstrates 21 Targets with Incredible Prospectivity for the Kookynie Gold Project" dated 2 September 2020.